October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 How AI Actually Works in Project Management

-The Brain: Machine Learning
+Machine Learning (the Brain)

-The Translator: Natural Language Processing
+Natural Language Processing (the Translator)

-The Assistant: Robotic Process Automation
+Robotic Process Automation (the Assistant)

-• Sending weekly reminder emails about upcoming deadlines.
+• Sending weekly reminders about deadlines.

-• Generating and sending standard progress reports to stakeholders every week.
+• Generating and distributing standard progress reports.

-Gaining Your Unfair Advantage with AI
+Gaining an Unfair Advantage with AI

 Optimized Resource and Task Management